The internet is full of advice articles when it comes to Upwork.

 Only freelancers who have their availability turned on will appear on this list.

 In the screenshot above, the client is searching for WordPress and web design professionals with GeneratePress experience.
 This example offers a glimpse into exactly what that looks like from the client’s perspective.

 The client may choose to send invitations to one or many freelancers – or none at all.

 Those invitations are then sent to the freelancer’s email inbox, at which point the freelancer can either submit a proposal or decline.

 Pro Tip: Invited Freelancers have an increased chance of being hired for the job than those who apply via the feed.

 As an added benefit, Upwork Connects – Upwork’s form of digital currency – are not required to apply when you’ve been invited to interview.

 Should I pay for the boosted Availability Badge on Upwork?

 At the time of this writing, the boosted Availability Badge does not play a role in the sorting of the above-mentioned list.
-It’s used for aesthetic purposes only.
+It’s for aesthetic purposes only.